 Java is one of the most popular and widely used programming languages.
-Currently, a myriad of software applications depends on Java to function as required for instance Android Studio.
-Java comes in 3 different implementations: JRE, OpenJDK, and Oracle JDK.
+Currently, a myriad of software applications depend on Java to function as required for instance Android Studio.

 - JRE (Java Runtime Environment) – This is a set of software tools that are needed for the execution of Java applications.